 Not all employers care about your grades.
 You can expect larger companies to care, but startups and small companies don't usually care about your GPA.

 Here is a good post on Forbes about whether employers really care about your grades.
 It's from 2013 when Harvard was reported to be inflating grades, leading to speculation about how much that would actually help students' chances to land prestigious jobs or internships.

-Essentially, if you have a low GPA, don’t put it on your resume.
+Essentially, if you have a low high school or college grade point average, don’t put it on your resume.
 Focus instead on an internship or past work experience.

 If you have none of those, spend your time on crafting a compelling career story to sell your value.
 Start to create a good resume summary that shows your soft skills, as well as relevant coursework that relates to the position you’re applying for.

 having the right combination of skills is key to passing the ATS scans.
 Learn how in our guide: 10 Vital Skills to Put on Your Resume & Stand Out

 Where should you put your GPA on your resume?